Why You Should Add Sweet Potatoes To Your Diet

 These health problems are very common in our canine companions, and appear to be on the rise.
 There are many reasons for this, such as:

-1. Processed foods and toxins: Many toxins are known to be direct endocrine disruptors, and include common food preservatives such BPA and BHA, and herbicides in foods such as glyphosate (Roundup).
+1. Processed foods and toxins: Many toxins are known to be direct endocrine disruptors, and include common pet food preservatives such BPA and BHA, and herbicides in foods such as glyphosate (Roundup).

 2. Nutrient deficiencies: Trace minerals such as magnesium, selenium, zinc, potassium and iodine are critically important for the body’s glands to function appropriately.
 Trace mineral deficiencies are very common in both dogs and humans.